OmkarrSurve/SSH-HoneyPot-integrated-with-Splunk/splunk_hec_setup.md

 ```
 and the event will appear in Splunk search: `index=cowrie sourcetype=cowrie "hello from cowrie test"`.

-## Part D — Lightweight Python forwarder (recommended)
+## Part D — Create a Lightweight Python forwarder

-Save the following as `/home/cowrie/cowrie_hec_forwarder.py` (owner: cowrie) and run inside the cowrie venv.
-It tails `cowrie.json` and posts each JSON event to HEC.
+Create this file in your Linux VM's Desktop, save it as a py file
 ```python
 #!/usr/bin/env python3
 """